-'Flight Behavior' by Barbara Kingsolver (Harper)
+'Flight Behavior' by Barbara Kingsolver is available in stores now.

 With her heart thumping and mind racing, Dellarobia Turnbow embarks on an ankle-bending climb to infidelity.
 She is trekking up a steep Tennessee mountain road for Jimmy, the young and attractive telephone man who makes her contemplate, though not actually follow through with, an affair.
 He could provide a “little flint of thrill,” Dellarobia reasons, one that might even “outweigh the pillowy, suffocating aftermath of a long disgrace.”
 Just as she is on the verge of leaving her shotgun marriage and two young children, a supposedly divine intervention halts her sexual rendezvous: as she crests the top of the road, she observes millions of orange monarch butterflies that appear to have set the many trees ablaze.
 Dellarobia interprets it as a message from God and scurries back down the mountain to her family, keeping her “lake of fire” as an intimate secret in head—though not for long.